energy-iot/meshems/README.md

 1. Wait for PlatformIO to download all required dependencies (libraries) **IMPORTANT:** Set the environment to ESP32S3 N16R8 DEV KIT C
   - Open the platformio.ini file in the project root
-  - Make sure the environment section contains [env:esp32s3_n16r8] or similar
+  - Make sure the environment section contains [env:esp32-s3-devkitc-1 , esp32s3_n16r8] or similar
   - If not, add or modify the environment section to match the ESP32S3 N16R8 DEV KIT C
+  - select a latest working branch of project for example visualize vs openami 3phase mqtt vs future others (leakage, diagnostics, etc)

 ### Step 6: Build and Flash the Firmware
 1. Connect your ESP32S3 DEV KIT to your computer via USB-C